kriszyp/msgpackr/README.md

 ## Options
 The following options properties can be provided to the Encoder or Decoder constructor:

-* `useRecords` - Setting this to `false` disables the record extension and stores JavaScript objects as CBOR maps, and decodes maps as JavaScript `Object`s, which ensures compatibilty with other decoders.
+* `useRecords` - Setting this to `false` disables the record extension and stores JavaScript objects as CBOR maps (with tag 259), and decodes maps as JavaScript `Object`s, which ensures compatibilty with other decoders.
 * `structures` - Provides the array of structures that is to be used for record extension, if you want the structures saved and used again.
-This array will be modified in place with new record structures that are serialized (if less than 32 structures are in the array).
+This array will be modified in place with new record structures that are serialized (if less than 64 structures are in the array).
 * `structuredClone` - This enables the structured cloning extensions that will encode object/cyclic references and additional built-in types/classes.
 * `mapsAsObjects` - If `true`, this will decode CBOR maps and JS `Object`s with the map entries decoded to object properties.
 If `false`, maps are decoded as JavaScript `Map`s.
-This is disabled by default if `useRecords` is enabled (which allows `Map`s to be preserved), and is enabled by default if `useRecords` is disabled.
+This is disabled by default if `useRecords` is enabled (`Map`s are preserved since they are distinct from records), and is enabled by default if `useRecords` is disabled.
 * `useFloat32` - This will enable cbor-x to encode non-integer numbers as 32-bit (4 byte) floating point numbers.
 See next section for possible values.
-* `variableMapSize` - This will use varying map size definition (fixmap, map16, map32) based on the number of keys when encoding objects, which yields slightly more compact encodings (for small objects), but is typically 5-10% slower during encoding.
+* `variableMapSize` - This will use varying map size definition (from single-byte to full 32-bit representation) based on the number of keys when encoding objects, which yields slightly more compact encodings (for small objects), but is typically 5-10% slower during encoding.
 This is only relevant when record extension is disabled.
-* `copyBuffers` - When decoding a CBOR with binary data (Buffers are encoded as binary data), copy the buffer rather than providing a slice/view of the buffer.
+* `copyBuffers` - When decoding a CBOR message with binary data (Buffers are encoded as binary data), copy the buffer rather than providing a slice/view of the buffer.
 If you want your input data to be collected or modified while the decoded embedded buffer continues to live on, you can use this option (there is extra overhead to copying).
 * `useTimestamp32` - Encode JS `Date`s in 32-bit format when possible by dropping the milliseconds.
 This is a more efficient encoding of dates.
 You can also cause dates to use 32-bit format by manually setting the milliseconds to zero (`date.setMilliseconds(0)`).
 * `largeBigIntToFloat` - If a bigint needs to be encoded that is larger than will fit in 64-bit integers, it will be encoded as a float-64 (otherwise will throw a RangeError).
 * `useTag259ForMaps` - This flag indicates if [tag 259 (explicit maps)](https://github.com/shanewholloway/js-cbor-codec/blob/master/docs/CBOR-259-spec--explicit-maps.md) should be used to encode JS `Map`s.
 When using records is enabled, this is disabled by default, since plain objects are encoded with record structures and unambigiously differentiated from `Map`s, which are encoded as CBOR maps.
 Without using records, this enabled by default and is necessary to distinguish plain objects from `Map`s (but can be disabled by setting this to `false`).